 With it being such a beautiful part of the country to live you may decide that you actually want to relocate here, so find out about local property market and the most popular areas that you may consider.

-Tyneham is a small village and a parish in south Dorset on the Isle of Purbeck, in close proximity to Worbarrow Bay on the Jurassic Coast; which was evacuated during World War II as a temporary measure by order of the War Office, to be used as a firing range and a training ground for troops; however, the village was not returned to the residents and in 1948 a compulsory purchase order was placed on the land.
+Tyneham is a small village and a parish in south Dorset on the Isle of Purbeck.
+It is in close proximity to Worbarrow Bay on the Jurassic Coast which was evacuated during World War II as a temporary measure by order of the War Office.
+It was to be used as a firing range and a training ground for troops, however the village was not returned to the residents and in 1948 a compulsory purchase order was placed on the land.

 The areas of Poole, Swanage and Bournemouth has so many attractions that will appeal to tourists and locals alike.
 Whether you enjoy spending time at the beach, walking along the coastal paths or taking part in many of activities both on and off the water, this area has something for everyone.
 Whatever your budget, you will certainly find something that you will enjoy!